-Often through the ups and downs of parenting our eight kids, I would get discouraged at times with one (or all) of the kids, because their behavior showed a lack of character.
+Through the ups and downs of parenting our eight kids, I would often get discouraged with one (or all) of the kids, because their behavior showed a lack of character.
 It seemed that despite all my efforts, my character training wasn’t working!

-Does that mean that all the character training and teaching I had been doing wasn’t really working or accomplishing much?
-No, it just means that they are humans with a sinful nature, and a free will.
+So how do you teach good character?
+Does that mean that all the character training and teaching I had been doing wasn’t really working?
+No, it just means that they are humans with a sinful nature and free will.

 2. God’s Word won’t return onto Him void.